Rethinking the Micro-Foundation of Opinion Dynamics: Rich Consequences of the Weighted-Median Mechanism: Introduction

 \section{Introduction}

-The key discourse in democratic society starts from exchanges of opinions in deliberative groups, over public debates, or via social media, to eventually reaching agreements or disagreements.
-Nowadays public opinion formation is deeply influenced by social networks and faces unprecedented challenges such as opinion radicalization, echo chambers, and misinformation.
-Mathematical modeling of opinion dynamics plays a fundamental role in gaining reliable understanding of how empirically observed macroscopic sociological phenomena emerge from certain microscopic social-influence mechanisms and social network structures.
-Realistic, predictive, and quantitative models also help to answer some practically important questions, e.g., what drives some online social media users to join terrorism organizations, and how robust is our society to political propaganda, fake news, or opinion manipulation?
-Interpersonal influences are highly complicated processes involving various cognitive and socio-psychological mechanisms.
-Therefore, the key challenge in building predictive and mathematically tractable models of opinion dynamics is to identify the ``salient features'' that govern the interpersonal influence processes, i.e., the micro-foundation of opinion dynamics.
+The key discourse in democratic society starts from exchanges of opinions in deliberative groups, over public debates, or via social media, to eventually reaching consensus or disagreements.
+Mathematical models help provide mechanistic understandings of how empirically observed macroscopic opinion-formation phenomena emerge from certain microscopic social-influence mechanisms and certain social network structures.
+Due to the complexity of social interactions, the key challenge in building predictive and mathematically tractable models is to identify the ``salient features'', i.e., the micro-foundations, that govern the interpersonal influence processes.

-Most existing deterministic opinion dynamics models originate from the classic \emph{DeGroot model}~\cite{JRPF:56,MHDG:74}, in which individuals' opinions on the issue being discussed are denoted by real numbers and are updated by taking some weighted average opinions of those they are influenced by (referred to as their \emph{social neighbors}).
-In a social group, the interpersonal relations on ``who influences whom'' are described by an \emph{influence network}.
-Despite its mathematical elegance and widespread use, the DeGroot model is limited to opinions that are continuous by nature and leads to overly-simplified and unrealistic macroscopic predictions.
-For example, according to the DeGroot model, a group of individuals reach consensus as long as the influence network is strongly connected and aperiodic.
-Arguably, this is a bold prediction under a very mild connectivity condition.

-To capture the phenomenon of persistent disagreement, various extensions have been proposed by introducing additional model assumptions and parameters.
-These extensions are still based on weighted averaging of real-valued opinions.
-Among them the most widely studied are the DeGroot model with absolutely stubborn individuals~\cite{DA-GC-FF-AO:10}, the bounded-confidence model with interpersonal influences truncated according to opinion distances~\cite{RH-UK:02}, the Friedkin-Johnsen model with prejudice, i.e., persistent attachments to initial conditions~\cite{NEF-ECJ:90}.
-These models and some further extensions, e.g., see~\cite{PD-AG-DTL:13,SEP-AVP-RT-NEF:17,FC-PF:18,MY-YQ-AG-BA-MC:19,RP-MF-BT:19}, provide different explanations for persistent disagreement and deepen in various aspects our understanding of possible socio-psychological mechanisms involved in opinion dynamics, as well as their implications.

-However, despite being sufficiently sophisticated or even mathematically intractable, none of the afroementioned models captures other prominent features of opinion dynamics supported by sociological literature and everyday experience, such as the connection between social marginalization and opinion radicalization~\cite{CM-SM:08}, diverse public opinion distributions~\cite{AD:57}, and lower likelihoods of consensus in larger groups~\cite{APH:52}.
-In addition, the network topology in these models, as long as satisfying some mild connectivity conditions, barely plays a role in determining the consensus-disagreement phase transition.